History of IV Therapy

 The body is impacted by dehydration in numerous ways, often resulting in issues with the digestive tract such as constipation.
 When the kidneys and liver are damaged, toxins build up in the body.
 Intravenous vitamin therapy flushes the systems with clean fluids to improve the function of the vital organs.
 Therapy enables the kidneys and liver to perform more effectively by filtering out and eliminating toxins.
 Drinking fluids is often not fast enough to enable the organs to eliminate all of the built-up toxins.

-The therapy delivers fluids in the correct amount quickly to the vital organs.
+IV therapy delivers fluids in the correct amount quickly to the vital organs.
 When too many fluids are consumed, it can be hard on the digestive system.
 In most cases, a greater volume of fluids needs to be consumed to enable the body to absorb them individually.
 The digestive system has to work a lot harder to eliminate the fluids unable to be processed.
 When the body attempts to eliminate all of the excess fluids, many of the nutrients essential to the body can also be flushed out.

 If supplements are being consumed in addition to fluids, the digestive tract can become irritated due to the supplements.
 IV therapy enables the absorption of fluids and nutrients by the body.
 The digestive system is bypassed because the administration is sent right to the bloodstream.
 Less waste is creating than when drinking fluids to enable to body to retain more of the essential nutrients required.

 The influx of nutrients and fluids has enough power to flush toxins from the body to restore health.
-Therapy helps the individual feel healthy, look younger and always perform at optimal capacity.
+Therapy helps the individual feel healthy, look younger, and always perform at optimal capacity.
 Dehydration is unable to be efficiently prevented by drinking plenty of fluids.
 Drinking water after working out is not efficient because most of the water is absorbed by the digestive tract and throat.
 The problem is every single tissue in the body required hydration.

 This is the reason so much water must be consumed to provide the body with sufficient hydration.
 IV therapy enables the body to send fluids where they are needed the most by delivering fluids right to the bloodstream.
 The process is a more efficient and faster way of hydrating the entire body.
 IV therapy is customized for every individual because no two people are exactly the same.
-The needs of each body are dependent on numerous factors including the level of activity, lifestyle and current health status.
+The needs of each body are dependent on numerous factors including the level of activity, lifestyle, and current health status.

-The body will not be provided with everything necessary to perform at peak levels by drinking fluids alone.
+We will not be provided with everything necessary to perform at peak levels by drinking fluids alone.
 Intravenous vitamin therapy is customized to ensure each individual receives the ideal mixture of nutrients, electrolytes and fluids necessary for optimal performance.
 Therapy can be focused on different aspects including boosting energy levels, skincare, athletic recovery, recovering from a hangover and enhancing immunity.

 To perform as effectively as possible, the brain requires good hydration.
 Once an individual becomes aware they are thirsty, dehydration has already begun.
 Once this process begins, the brain starts slowing down.
 The memory can become impaired and information is processed slower.
 For the brain to function correctly, fluids are necessary.
 When an individual is properly hydrated, they will make much better decisions.